deepkh/Ubuntu-CLI-Notes/README.md

 	- `conan search "*" -r all`
 - Export package to local cache
 	- `conan export . user/channel`
+- Export prebuilt package to local cache (no need to specify `--build=zlib` on install command)
+	- `conan export-pkg . user/channel`
 - Install and build package (if package not exist from local cache then will download package from remote conan server)
 	- `conan install zlib/1.2.9@user/channel --build=zlib `
 - Install and build package by specified conanfile.txt and generate `conanbuildinfo.cmake`, `conanbuildinfo.mak`